 She studied graphic design at Parsons School of Design in New York and art education at Rocky Mountain College in Montana.

-Ms. Nietsch-Cooperman is also a corporate events specialist for a global company, for which she has traveled to Russia, Portugal, and throughout the US She is a member of Meeting Professionals International (MPI) and continues her studies at The Event Leadership Institution.
+Ms. Nietsch-Cooperman is also a corporate events consultant, for which she has traveled internationally and throughout the United States.
+She is a member of Meeting Professionals International (MPI) and continues her studies at The Event Leadership Institution.

 She is married to Aesthetic Realism consultant and actor Bennett Cooperman and lives in New York City.
 You can visit their joint website.